Impetus/couverture/README.md

 There are two project here.we are giving brief introduction about both project.which is given below.
-1:Sonar_usscc-plugin tool.
+1.Sonar_usscc-plugin tool.
-2:Code coverage tool(This is a statndalone application)
+2.Code coverage tool(This is a standalone application)

-1: Sonar-usscc-plugin tool
+1. Sonar-usscc-plugin tool
 Overview:-

          USSCC Tool calculates code coverage specific to the user stories we deliver.